I just realized I told you guys all about a cheese-less dinner yesterday.

 One-Pan Four Cheese Drunken Sun-Dried Tomato and Spinach Pasta Bake.

-- 1 ounce can whole peeled san marzano tomatoes 28, can sub whatever tomatoes you may have on hand
+- 1 (28 ounce) can whole peeled san marzano tomatoes

 - 2 tablespoons tomato paste

-- 1 ounce package frozen spinach thawed and squeezed of excess liquid, 10
+- 1 ( 10 ounce) package frozen spinach, thawed and squeezed of excess liquid

 - 1 tablespoon dried basil